luiswirth/bsc-thesis/src/matter/results.typ

 = Results

-To verify the function of the library we solve a EVP and a source problem based on the Hodge-Laplacian operator, using the Finite Element Exterior Calculus framework @douglas:feec-book, @douglas:feec-article.
+To verify the functionality of the library we solve a EVP and a source problem based on the Hodge-Laplacian operator, using the Finite Element Exterior Calculus framework @douglas:feec-book, @douglas:feec-article.

 == 1-Form EVP on Annulus

 We meshed a 2D annulus $BB_1 (0) \\ BB_(1\/4) (0)$ using Gmsh @GmshPaper2009.

+// TODO: IMPROVE!!!
 The eigenvalues computed on the annulus correspond to the actual eigenvalues.

 #figure(